darraghmoran2025/Applied_Statistics_Project/week8/writeup/Week8_BlackSwan.md

 Every model, including the two whose tails Section 4 vindicated, watched eleven or twelve of its 99% violations land inside a single month, when independence would put the record for the entire 23-year backtest at five or six.
 Not one permutation in twenty thousand got there.
 And it is the same month for all four models: the COVID-19 crash of late February and March 2020.

-This is the cleanest statement of the project's central limit (in both senses).
+This is the cleanest statement of the project's central limit.
 Upgrading the marginal from Gaussian to Student-t or NIG moves the magnitude of crisis days from "impossible" to "expected": that swan was an artifact of the model.
 Nothing in the iid class moves their arrangement in time.
 Conditional on their own hit counts, all four models found the timing of March 2020 a sub-1-in-20,000 event.
 The magnitude swan is curable by a better distribution; the timing swan is the volatility clustering of Cont (2001), and within this model class it is incurable by construction.

 ---